UltimateDisney.com • DVD and Blu-ray Reviews • DVD & Blu-ray Release Schedule • Upcoming Disney DVDs • Forum • Search This Site

 Tangled (formerly Rapunzel) - Certain films attract buzz from an early stage.
 Often these projects hold a best-selling book as a source or carry a world famous superhero in the title.
 This computer-animated project doesn't quite fit either of those requirements, but Disney fans have been excited by it for years, while it has been repeatedly bumped and always off in the distance.
 Longtime A-list Disney animator Glen Keane (supervising animator of such protagonists as Ariel, Beast, Aladdin, Pocahontas, and Tarzan) was to simulatenously make his directorial and CGI debuts in this new take on the classic fairy tale of a long-haired princess and her valiant prince.
 Instead, in 2008, Keane and his assigned co-director stepped down, turning the reins over to Bolt co-director Byron Howard and writer/story artist Nathan Greno.

+Early synopses centered on a frustrated witch who brought two romantically-challenged teenagers from the real world into that of the story, casting them as Rapunzel and her prince.
+Updated ones claim this will lose that angle and remain truer to the original fairy tale.
 Rapunzel and her prince were to be voiced by Broadway veterans Kristin Chenoweth and Dan Fogler, but the parts have since been recast.
 Singer/actress Mandy Moore will now play Rapunzel, while Zachary Levi (star of NBC's "Chuck") will play her love interest.
 Although estimated releases have changed with the years, the film has now been firmly pegged to open on 2010's long, lucrative Thanksgiving weekend (November 24).
 Like Princess and the Frog, the nationwide debut will be preceded by two weeks of premium exhibitions in New York and Los Angeles.
 After The Princess and the Frog failed to meet the studio's high expectations, it was announced that Rapunzel would be called Tangled instead.

 The Chronicles of Narnia: The Voyage of the Dawn Treader - After the second Narnia film, Prince Caspian, fell way short of financial expectations in 2008, Disney jumped ship on C.S.
 Lewis's beloved series of best-selling fantasy novels.
 Walden Media intends to move forward, following the published order with new partner 20th Century Fox.
 This third book, first printed in 1952, comes fifth chronologically and sees the two youngest Pevensie children, Lucy (Georgie Henley) and Edmund (Skandar Keynes) joining nerdy cousin Eustace Scrubb (Will Poulter, Son of Rambow) for a holiday.
 The three of them are pulled into Narnia through a painting, ending up on the ship Dawn Treader with Lucy and Edmund's royal pal Caspian (Ben Barnes).
 The four of them embark on a series of adventures in travelling to a number of Narnian islands.
 Michael Apted (Gorillas in the Mist, The World is Not Enough, and television's renowned "Up" documentaries) will direct, taking over from Andrew Adamson, who will stay on as a producer.
-William Moseley and Anna Popplewell won't return as the two elder Pevensie children, who do not appear in the Voyage book.
+William Moseley and Anna Popplewell return as the two elder Pevensie children, who do not appear in the Voyage book.
 Shooting is scheduled to begin in Australia July 2009.
 At Disney, the film was scheduled to open in May of 2010, but Prince Caspian's underperformance has wisely prompted Fox to reconsider.
-They now intend to bow this on December 10, 2010, five years after The Lion, The Witch and The Wardrobe's potent opening.
+They bowed this on December 10, 2010, five years after The Lion, The Witch and The Wardrobe's potent opening.

-Tron: Legacy - Amidst the experimental, often edgy, and usually quite good live-action fare Disney produced in the years leading up to the creation of Touchstone Pictures, one movie has stood out as more than a little-known gem.
+one movie has stood out as more than a little-known gem.
 Saturn Award winner and two-time Oscar nominee, 1982's Tron boasted computer animation and themes that were ahead of its time.
 While the passing of years have rendered the sci-fi flick a bit dull and less than stunning visually, Disney and fans have decided it's worth celebrating.
 And really, it wouldn't be right to overlook the movie that inspired John Lasseter to pursue CGI.

 I Am Number Four - Disney's distribution deal with DreamWorks begins with this teen-friendly alien film, produced by Michael Bay and Steven Spielberg.
 Based on an unpublished young adult sci-fi novel by James Frey (yes, the same James Frey whose A Million Little Pieces embellishments raised the wrath of Oprah Winfrey in 2006) and Jobie Hughes, I Am Number Four is brought to the screen by veteran writing team of Alfred Gough and Miles Millar (whose past collaborations include Shanghai Noon, "Smallville", and Herbie Fully Loaded).
 D.J.
 Caruso (Disturbia, Eagle Eye) will direct the film, which centers on one of nine aliens hiding out as high school students.
 A rival species, the one that annihilated the aliens' home planet, comes to Earth looking for him.
 Alex Pettyfer, Vanessa Hudgens' co-star in Beastly, the upcoming teen-oriented modern "Beauty and the Beast" retelling, will star as the titular alien.
 Joining him in the cast are "Glee" actress Dianna Agron as Four's human confidant and love interest, The Sorcerer's Apprentice's Teresa Palmer as Number Six, and District 9's Sharlto Copley as Number Four's mentor fellow alien.
 Expect a PG-13 rating on this film, which was filmed May through August 2010, and is being fast-tracked for release on February 18, 2011.